Resources and Support

 On campus, the Pugh Center for Student Diversity, Equity, and Inclusion supports Colby’s commitment to fostering an inclusive campus community.
 The Pugh Center welcomes students from all backgrounds, providing dedicated spaces where individuals can build community, challenge ideas, and find a sense of belonging.
 The Pugh Center funds student social justice initiatives, hosts cultural and educational programming, and fosters critical conversations across campus.

 Rooted in a holistic identity-development model, Colby’s First-Generation-to-College/Low-Income Program for Student Success (FLI Program) is dedicated to supporting FLI students and their families throughout their Colby career.
 The program offers a peer mentoring cohort model; a pre-orientation program; workshops, co-curricular activities, and trips throughout all four years geared toward building community, reducing academic barriers, and highlighting the contributions of the FLI Family.
-For more information, contact Masi Ngidi-Brown: [email protected].
+For more information, contact Masi Ngidi-Brown, Director of International Student Programs and Associate Director of the Pugh Center.

-Colby’s carefully selected and thoroughly trained community advisors (CAs) live within our 28 residence buildings to help students thrive in academics and life.
+Nearly 100 percent of students live on campus all four years.
+Colby’s carefully selected and thoroughly trained community advisors (CAs) live within our 34 residence buildings to help students thrive in academics and life.
 CAs are like RAs, but they have no disciplinary role — they offer support, guidance, and plan events that promote a strong residential experience.